Titanic: History and Facts

 The birth of the Titanic was a result of an intense competition that existed between the White Star Line and Cunard.
-These two Liverpool-based giant shipping line companies challenged each other for the dominance in their industry.
+These two Liverpool-based giant shipping line companies challenged each other for dominance in their industry.

-Cunard two masterpiece ships – the Lusitania and the Mauretania, launced in 1907 – were one of the fastest ocean liners at that time.
+Cunard’s two masterpiece ships – the Lusitania and the Mauretania, launched in 1907 – were one of the fastest ocean liners at that time.

-As for White Star Line, their bid to challenge their arch-rivals, Cunrad, saw the chief executive officer of White Star Line J. Bruce Ismay meet with William J., the chairman of Harland and Wolf (a renowned shipbuilding company).
+As for White Star Line, their bid to be superior to their arch-rivals, Cunard, saw their chief executive officer J. Bruce Ismay meet with William J., the chairman of Harland and Wolf (a renowned shipbuilding company).
 The two discussed the construction of three Olympic-class huge ships.

-Construction of the Titanic began in March 1909 at the shipyard of Harland and Wolf shipbuilding Company.
-The RMS Olympic, one of the other three big ships, was constructed almost the same time with the Titanic.
+The construction of the Titanic began in March 1909 at the shipyard of Harland and Wolf shipbuilding Company.
+The RMS Olympic, one of the other three big ships, was constructed almost the same time as the Titanic.
 However, the Olympic began quite earlier the Titanic as its keel was started in December 1908.
 The construction works took place at Queen’s Island, Belfast in Ireland.
-Queen’s Island is currently known as the Titanic Quarters.
+Queen’s Island therefore became known as the Titanic Quarters.